Highwire: Global Component System Overhaul

 A Figma walkthrough of one of the various components I created.

-Result: Reusable, composable components with inputs mapped to Figma.
+The result was reusable, composable components with inputs mapped directly to Figma.
 Design and dev spoke the same language.

 4. Building the Components